suncoast-devs/handbook/lessons/algorithms-intro/lecture.md

     3. Put the current letter at the end of the new word
-    4. If there is a previous letter, make the previous letter the current letter letter and start back at 3.
+    4. If there is a previous letter, make the previous letter the current letter and start back at 3.
     5. When there are no more letters in the word, our new word is the answer.